 Fargo on skinny trails

-The bike in front is a new Salsa Spearfish, my Fargo is in
+The bike in front is a new Salsa Spearfish, my Fargo is in the back. |

 The bars were the largest thing I couldn't get used to.
 I couldn't find a comfortable place to put my hands on downhill sections.
 I'd have my hands on the hoods and my thumbs would start cramping, I'd put them in the drops and I just didn't feel like I had control and if I just had them on top I didn't have access to the brakes.
 I also thought the breaks were less than stellar durning those sections.